DrK-Lo/lotterhoslabprotocols/Seatables.md

 ![](img/UVpicts17.JPG)

-then holding the top wire while you screw the top on:
+then holding the top wire taught (don't let it twist) while you screw the top on:

 ![](img/UVpicts18.JPG)